TiagoMA90/digital-nomads/README.md

 # Digital Nomads
-- Digital Nomads is a website that allows developers to share their experiences outside the office.
+Digital Nomads is a website that allows developers to share their experiences outside the office.
+The app is forum/blog type of website designed to allow Users to convey their personal experiences as Digital Nomads.
-- No desks, no cubicles, no offices.
+A platform where Users can share their adventures, tips and recommendations when working and exploring the world.

-- It is a platform for nomads in the digital world to share their personal adventures, tips and recommendations when working and exploring the world.
+No desks, no cubicles, no offices.

 <img src="media/readme_img/bytesdev.png" alt="website overview">